Home

 • PropertyValue - A property-value pair.

-• ProvenanceCategory - A description of the provenance of content in terms of human/machine involvement.
+• ProvenanceCategory - A category of content provenance.

 • ProvenanceCount - The count of the number of characters in a ProvenanceCategory within an entity.

-• RawBlock - Document content in a specific format
+• RawBlock - A block of raw content in a specific format.

-• RelativePosition - The relative position of a node to another.
+• RelativePosition - The position of one node relative to another.

 • Role - Represents additional information about a relationship or property.